school-brainhack/school-brainhack.github.io/content/en/modules/dmri_intro/index.md

 $ osf -p cmq8a fetch ds000221_subject/ds000221_sub-010006.zip
 $ unzip ds000221_sub-010006.zip
 ~~~
-{: .language-bash}

 ## Extra steps

 > ## Test the installation
 >
-> Test installation information for a package can be checked by running, for
+> Installation information for a package can be checked by running, for
 > example:
 > ~~~
 > $ pip show dipy
 > ~~~
-> {: .language-bash}
 >
 > Similarly, it can be checked that a given package can be imported in Python by
 > running, for example: